Background

 - Enroll in the Oregon Forest Pest Detector Program (it's a free online course)

-2) Don't Move Firewood!
 If possible, buy or obtain your firewood as locally as possible.
 Even moving firewood from one town to the next town could provide EAB with a free ride.
+See Don't Move Firewood's frequently asked questions.

-3) If you have ash trees or any of the tree listed as susceptible, take care of them.
-EAB is most attracted to trees that are stressed.
+If you have ash trees on your property, take care of them.
+EAB is attracted to trees that are stressed.

-- In the summertime, one of the main stresses on a tree can be drought.
-Water and mulch trees young and even mature trees, too.
+- In the summertime, one of the main stresses on a tree is drought.
+Water and mulch trees young trees and mature trees.

-- Pruning cuts can send signals of stress to pests, too.
+- Pruning cuts can send signals of stress to pests.
 If you have ash trees, avoid pruning them during the height of EAB activity (April through October).

-4) If you are a local tree care provider, become familiar with signs of EAB.
-Report sightings and dispose of wood waste properly.
+If you are a local tree care provider, become familiar with signs of EAB.
+Report sightings of EAB.
+Dispose of wood waste properly.

-Oregon Department of Forestry (ODF), Oregon Department of Agriculture, and community partners, including Portland, have been preparing for this event for the past several years:
+Oregon Department of Forestry (ODF), Oregon Department of Agriculture, and community partners, including Portland, have been preparing for this event for years:

-- In 2018, Oregon’s EAB Readiness and Response Plan was developed.
-ODF is providing ongoing education and guidance to cities and towns on best practice for slowing the spread of EAB.
+- In 2018, cooperating agencies developed Oregon’s EAB Readiness and Response Plan ODF provides ongoing education and guidance to cities and towns on best practice for slowing the spread of EAB.

 - ODF has been collecting and saving Oregon ash seeds to preserve for future planting and also to test them for resistance to EAB.